BobbySuciady/Trackjam/README.md

 ## Test the WebApp 🚀

-1. Go to "website here" (preferably in incognito browser)
+1. Go to https://catalysttrackjamfinal.vercel.app/ (preferably in incognito browser)
 2. Press "Connect with Spotify"
 3. Log in to spotify using the following test account --> e: catalystwinner@gmail.com p: TrackJam!!
 4. Compare your music stats with your friends and see how much better you are!